xlisachan/react_pokedex/README.md

 * Add or remove Pokémon from my user profile through managing app/component-level state with Redux
 * Navigate through app via URL with React Router
 * Created dynamic page functionality with React components and Material CSS framework
-* Designed a responsive user interface for Mobile, Tablet, and Desktop devices using Sass
+* Designed a responsive user interface for Mobile, Tablet, and Desktop devices
 * Added effects with Animate.css

 ## Built With